Samboy Lim: Professional career

-In September 1986, the cream of amateur cagers, including former national players, were seeking their release from the BAP to turn pro and join the comeback San Miguel team (To be known as Magnolia Cheese) in the PBA Third Conference.
-Samboy, along with Elmer Reyes, were released upon their return from the Asian Games.
+In September 1986, Lim was included in the line-up of the comebacking San Miguel Beer in the Philippine Basketball Association, which the team to be known as Magnolia Cheese, in the 1986 PBA Open Conference.

-In the 1986 PBA draft, he was the 1st overall pick in Round 1.
-Lim was selected by the San Miguel Beermen, the only PBA Team he played for in his entire 11-year professional career.
-He made his pro debut on October 7, 1986, as Magnolia scored their first win against Alaska after three straight losses.

-Lim was injury-prone for the next two seasons (1987–88).
-Although he led the San Miguel Beermen to the 1988 Third Conference.
-Their outstanding hang time earned him the monicker "Skywalker" and previous injuries have not stopped him from playing with reckless abandon and he still comes up with acrobatic and unbelievable shots.
+Lim was injury-prone for the next two seasons (1987–88), although he helped the San Miguel Beermen earn the 1988 PBA Open Conference title.
+Lim's outstanding hang time earned him the monicker "Skywalker" and previous injuries did not stop him from playing with recklessly and coming up with acrobatic shots.

-Sat out 11 games early in the 1989 Open Conference, Samboy missed "only" 18 games the whole season, the year San Miguel Beermen won the Grandslam and Lim was the team's third-leading scorer with 15.2 ppg (13th-best in the league that season).
+Sat out 11 games early in the 1989 PBA Open Conference, Samboy missed "only" 18 games the whole season, the year San Miguel Beermen won the grand slam and Lim was the team's third-leading scorer with 15.2 ppg (13th-best in the league that season).

-He finally had an injury-free season in 1990.
+Lim finally had an injury-free season in 1990.
 This resulted in his emerging as San Miguel's leading scorer.
 Lim scored 42 points in the 2nd PBA All-Star Game and was named Most Valuable Player.
 He was hands down choice as a member of the RP Team in the Asian Games in Beijing, China, and was selected in the Asian Games Mythical five.
 Samboy could have made it to the Mythical five in the PBA for the first time had his team fared better in the Third Conference.
-Nevertheless, the dragon, as he is often called besides the skywalker, settled for the Mythical Ten.
+Nevertheless, the Dragon, as he was often called besides the Skywalker, settled for the Mythical Ten.

 In 1993, he was awarded with the first ever sportsmanship award for his exemplary behavior on the court.
-Lim is also a member of the Mythical Second Team Selection twice (1990 and 1993).
+Lim was also a member of the Mythical Second Team Selection twice (1990 and 1993).
 His remarkable play was a joy to watch and he was a constant fan favorite because of his aerial maneuvers.
 However, also because of those seemingly inhuman skills, Lim suffered numerous serious injuries that limited his PBA career to just nine seasons.
 Despite the fact that he never won an MVP award, Lim was considered by fans as the "Real MVP."

 Throughout his career, he sported jersey no. 9 and wore knee-high socks, his testament and tribute to his idol Julius "Dr. J" Erving even though he stood only five feet eleven inches tall.